How to Make French Press Coffee

 Step 5: Bloom

 Add your coffee to the press.
-Pour just enough water to cover the grounds.
-Let it sit for about 30 seconds.
+Pour just enough water to cover the grounds and let it sit for about 30 seconds.

 This is the bloom.
 Super important.